christophehurpeau/christophehurpeau/README.md

 ### Hi there 👋

-🏢 Currently working at @ornikar as a Frontend Engineer
+🏢 Currently working at @Elax-Energie as a Senior Software Engineer

 📍 Currently living in Bretagne, France